Meet Our Team

 Career Path Intern

 Joseph is an accomplished person.
-He is a Career Path Intern at Idaho AHEC and a Master of Public Health student at Idaho State University.
-He is currently conducting his thesis project on judicial treatment reform in Southeast Idaho and is passionate about community-based health efforts.
+He is a Career Path Intern at the Idaho AHEC Program Office and a Master of Public Health student at Idaho State University.
+He is passionate about community-based health efforts and is currently conducting his program project on building up health related relationships between healthcare professionals and underserved populations.
 Joseph intends to pursue a Doctor of Public Health degree in the future.
 He enjoys practicing martial arts, creating music, learning about his ancestral roots, and furthering his knowledge on interconnected topics.
 It's inspiring to see someone so dedicated to improving the world.

 Juanita Triana

-Juanita one of our Idaho AHEC interns and Master of Public Health student of ISU from Colombia.
-As an international student, and a physician in her hometown, with experience in working with rural population, she has develop an interest in researching about health determinants in immigrant population.
-Currently, Juanita is also pursuing a certificate in Rural Health with ISU, and developing an evaluation about refugees' violence experiences in Idaho considering the structural and cultural factors that might influence this phenomena.
+Juanita one of our Idaho AHEC volunteers.
+She has a Master of Public Health and a Certificate of Rural Health from ISU.
+As a physician in Colombia, with experience in working with rural population, she has develop an interest in researching about health determinants in immigrant population.

 Advisory Board